 River Inputs to Nearshore Coral Reefs in Puerto Rico

-Rivers transport excess nutrients, sediments, and other pollutants from land to the coast causing both acute and chronic stress to coral reef ecosystems.
-Although these conduits of delivery are well understood, establishing riverine pollutant thresholds that directly impact coral reef health has remained elusive.
+Rivers transport excess nutrients, sediments, plastics, litter and other pollutants from land to the coast causing both acute and chronic stress to coral reef ecosystems.
 To address this problem, dry- and wet-season analyses of river pollutants and associated measurements in nearshore coral reef health in the Guánica region of Puerto Rico are being conducted.
-In particular, the project seeks to (1) quantify total maximum daily load values for each pollutant throughout the system to discern the threshold for acute stress on coral health; (2) identify point source impacts and mitigation success of existing riparian buffers; and (3) identify the timing of land use thresholds that triggered chronic stress in the past.
 These efforts are designed to support effective watershed management and healthy coral reef ecosystems.
-This work entails a collaboration with Dr. Lisa Rodrigues and Dr. Stephen Levas in the Department of Geography and the Environment at Villanova University and Dr. Ryan Moyer of the Florida Fish and Wildlife Commission.
-This study is funded by the National Fish and Wildlife Foundation.
+This work entails a collaboration with Dr. Lisa Rodrigues in the Department of Geography and the Environment at Villanova University.
+Associated studies have been funded by the National Fish and Wildlife Foundation and the National Oceanic and Atmospheric Administration.

 (‡ Student author)